Secure and Privacy-Preserving Consensus: Extensions to Other Consensus

 \subsection{Minimum Consensus}

-In contrast to maximum consensus, the minimum consensus problem seeks convergence of all states to the minimal initial value among all states, i.e., $\min_{1\leq j\leq n} x_j(0)=\min_{j\in V} x_j(0)$.
-Following the same idea as maximum consensus, we propose a new update rule for achieving minimum consensus to fit into our confidential interaction protocol.
-For continuous-time domain, we propose the update rule as
+In contrast to maximum consensus, the minimum consensus problem seeks the convergence of all states to the minimal initial value among all states, i.e., $\lim_{k\shortrightarrow \infty}x_i[k]= \min_j x_j[0]$ for $i=1,2,\ldots,N$.
+Following the same idea as maximum consensus, we propose a new update rule for achieving minimum consensus to fit into our confidential interaction protocol: